 The 2D image in this example has a singleton dimension.
 A singleton dimension is any dimension of size 1.
-In MATLAB arrays, trailing singleton dimensions are removed if the array has more than two dimensions.
+In Matlab arrays, trailing singleton dimensions are removed if the array has more than two dimensions.
 That is, an array of size 4x1x6x1 is silently converted to an array of size 4x1x6.
 This never happens with dip_image objects.

-As in Matlab, operations between two images require that both images have the same number of dimensions, as well as the same size.
+As in Matlab, operations between two images require that both images have the same number of cat circshift expanddim flipdim fliplr flipud permute repmat reshape rot90 shiftdim squeeze dimensions, as well as the same size.
 There is only one exception to this rule: it is possible to do arithmetic operations between two images with different number of trailing singleton dimensions (e.g. between two images with sizes 4x6x1 and 4x6).